The 5 Best Budgeting Methods To Help You Afford Your Dream Life

 Here’s the deal:

-Budgeting will be different for everybody and a budgeting method that works for me, might not work for you.
+This is important, though — a budgeting method that works for me, might not work for you.

 - How To Start Budgeting (When You Don’t Know Where To Start)